MradulMalviya/Terraform/README.md

 Understand the importance of Terraform state files.
 Learn about desired and current states, and how Terraform manages these states to ensure infrastructure consistency.

-## Day 2: Advanced Terraform Configuration
+## 2: Advanced Terraform Configuration

 #### Understanding Providers and Resources